SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 This generates a semi-stable mass of lightning chakra which will be released right in front of you.
 The mass is a bright and crackling sphere of chakra that will fly at a leisurely pace towards the closest person charged with Raiton chakra.
 Anyone unfortunate enough to come into contact with it will receive a dangerous shock through their system as the sphere of Lightning bursts, causing a surprising amount of destruction.

-Chakra: 20
+Chakra: 18
-Damage: 25\*1d8
+Damage: 25*1d8
-Speed: 12
+Speed: 10
 Seal Speed: 21
 Special: Paralysis 2, for 30 IC, Stun 5

-Tags: Energy, Projectile, Environmental
+Tags: Utility, Creation

 Effects: